 The Nightingale by Kristin Hannah is one of my most favourite books.
 It is centered around two sisters living in France during World War II.
-The Nightingale included romance, love, agony, sadness and much more.
-From the very first page of this book, you are hooked!
+There were so many emotions that were felt throughout this book from love and joy to utter sadness and despair.
+From the very first page of this book, I was hooked!

-The Nightingale shows you the difficulties the French people faced, mostly women, who are at home under German occupation.
-It shows French women’s perseverance to do whatever they could to help in the war effort from their homes.
+Hannah also details the difficulties faced by the French people, mostly women, who lived under Nazi occupation.
+The reader gains an understanding as to how the French women were helping in the war effort, from their homes.
+The women wanted to do whatever they could to help defeat the Nazis.
 This book was not about war battles and soldiers; it was about the struggle of occupation, the push to survive, and the fight to gain freedom.
 Truly a remarkable story about a challenging time in France’s history.

 What I learned from this book…